 Why should I create a team vision statement?

-Looking for greater alignment and team morale?
-We’ll show you how to write a vision statement designed to give your team real purpose and direction for the future.
+Read on to learn how to write a vision statement designed to give your team real purpose and direction for the future.

 What is a vision statement?